rvbug/neovim/README.md

 5. cmp-nvim-lsp - A completion source for nvim-cmp to display whatever lsp is attached to the buffer

-# Folder Structure
+# Structure

+This is folder structure & packages which are installed :

 - `~/.config/nvim/init.lua` - This is where nvim looks for the 1st file
 - If we have a folder lua and create plugins.lua `~/.config/nvim/lua/plugins.lua` then we can just call
   ```lua
     require("lazy").setup("plugins") -- this will point to plugins.lua file
   ```
-- Ideally to keep it modularise, split your plugings into their own files and add it under this directory  `~/.config/nvim/lua/plugins/`.
- Lazy will detect any changes on this folder and auto loads it.
-You also need to add a "require" in your main file as long as you return a table.

-# Beginners

-1. To require lazy we will use the following command
+  To require lazy we will use the following command
    ```vim
     require("lazy").setup(plugins, opt)
    ```
 Setup loads plugins and also aditional options using opts.
 Both Plugins and opts can be kept as separete table.
 Plugins will only fetch the and add options.
 For activating , a specific commands (using vim) or nvim api needs to be called to activate it.

+- Ideally to keep it modularise, split your plugings into their own files and add it under this directory  `~/.config/nvim/lua/plugins/`.
+ Lazy will detect any changes on this folder and auto loads it.
+You also need to add a "require" in your main file as long as you return a table.

+`lua/keymaps.lua`   - All your key bindings are stored here
+`lua/options.lua`   - Helps set editor settings

+**Notes**:
+- Any lua file added under `plugin` folders gets autoloaded so you do not need to require them explicitly.
+- Under this plugin folder, you need to return a table
+- declare a function and add all the additional settings for that plugins.

+`treesitter`     - A parser generator tool, I have configured for Lua, JS, Rust, Python, HTML, CSS, Markdown.
+`themes`         - I use edge theme for my neovim.
+There are tons of them out there.
+You can chose the one which you like.
+`telescope`      - A Fuzzy finder.
+Uses fd, ripgrep for finding files. <C-p> for finding files and <leader>fg for live grep for files
+`nvim-tree`      - This is a file explorer tree package.
+To toggle the tree <C-n> is mapped to :NVimTreeToggle.
+It has dependency on nvim-web-devicons
+`none-ls`        - Helps in injecting diagnostics and code action for any buffers/files opened.
+I have included support for all the programming languages. <leader>gf helps in formatting the files
+`neorg`          - What orgmode is for emacs, neorg is for nvim.
+`lualine`        - Status line configuration `lspconfig`      - Language Server Protocol configuration lives here.
+It is configured for all the programming languages I work on.
+"K" hover, "gd" is go to defintions, <leader>ca is for code actions
+`gitsigns`       - Git integration for buffers
+`completions`    - Code completion support. <C-b> backward scroll, <C-f> scroll away , <C-Space> complete mapping, <C-e> Abort, <CR> select.
+It also contains cmd line completion and search completions as well.
+`autopairs`      - Autocompletion of brackets

-# Reference Materials
+# Folder Structure

-## Videos

 ##